pupil-labs/pupil-docs/user-docs/pupil-capture.md

 *  Registered surfaces are saved automatically, so that the next time you run Pupil Capture or Pupil Player, your surfaces (if they can be seen) will appear when you start the marker tracking plugin.
 *  Surfaces defined with more than 2 markers are detected even if some markers go outside the field of vision or are obscured.
 *  We have created a window that shows registered surfaces within the world view and the gaze positions that occur within those surfaces in realtime.
-*  Streaming Surfaces with Pupil Capture - Detected surfaces as well as gaze positions relative to the surface can be streamed locally or over the network with pupil server.
+*  Streaming Surfaces with Pupil Capture - Detected surfaces as well as gaze positions relative to the surface are broadcasted under the `surface` topic.
 Check out [this video](http://youtu.be/qHmfMxGST7A) for a demonstration.
 *  Surface Metrics with Pupil Player - if you have defined surfaces, you can generate surface visibility reports or gaze count per surface.
 See our [blog post](http://pupil-labs.com/blog/2014/07/0392-player-release.html) for more information.